Questions about teaching online? Get support from UBC’s Learning Technology Hub:

 You are also invited to call (604 827 4775) or email (email@example.com) the Learning Technology Hub.
-The physical office is currently closed, but you are welcome to visit the LT Hub online to reach central instructional support staff for live help Monday-Friday from 9:00–4:30 at the LT Hub online.
+The physical office is closed until further notice, but you can reach central instructional support staff for live help Monday-Friday from 9:00–4:30 at the LT Hub online.

 If you teach primarily at UBC Okanagan, please contact the Centre for Teaching and Learning (250 807 9293 or firstname.lastname@example.org) for assistance.

-Collaborate Ultra is a video/audio web-conferencing and collaboration tool in Canvas that lets you meet with students in real time and moderate classes, meetings, or other group collaborations virtually.
+Zoom is a video/audio web-conferencing and collaboration tool that lets you meet with students in real time and moderate classes, meetings, or other group collaborations virtually.
 Zoom is an alternative to Collaborate Ultra, if you need a tool that can accommodate higher numbers of participants and the ability to see more video feeds at once.
 Register to learn more about Zoom and best practices for using it to teach remote classes.

 Teaching Online with Canvas

-Receive an introduction to setting up your course and teaching online using Canvas, UBC’s primary all-in-one platform for delivering online courses.
+Receive an introduction to setting up your course and teaching online with Canvas, UBC’s primary all-in-one platform for delivering online courses.
 With Canvas, you can communicate and exchange materials with your students, as well as facilitate assignments, assessments, group work, and more.

-One-on-one training can assist you in developing individualized strategies to meet the needs of your online course.
-Registration is needed only for the Do-It-Yourself Media Support Sessions.
+One-on-one training can assist you in developing individualized strategies to meet needs specific to your online course.

 Learning Technology Hub Virtual Drop-Ins